dovydasgulbinas/dovydasgulbinas.github.io/articles/2019-02-23-modifying-android-phone-to-run-without-a-battery.md

 - LG (with removable battery): boots up and works for few minutes after that magic battery [DRM](https://android.stackexchange.com/questions/27277/why-my-phone-battery-has-four-terminal-what-is-the-use-of-the-fourth) kicks in and shuts down the phone.
 So don't bother with LG phones
 - Nexus 6 (with embedded battery): Fried that sucker.
-The power pins were super small so don't bother also.
+The power pins were tiny so don't bother also.
 - Samsung (with removable battery): Worked like a charm I actually managed to hack 2 different models of Samsung phones both with a removable battery:
     - [XCover 4](https://www.gsmarena.com/samsung_galaxy_xcover_4-8577.php)